Computer Vision, Speech Communication &

 Biosketch

-Petros Maragos received the Diploma degree in electrical engineering from the National Technical University of Athens, Greece, in 1980, and the M.Sc.E.E. and Ph.D. degrees from the Georgia Institute of Technology, Atlanta, USA, in 1982 and 1985.
+Petros Maragos received the M.Eng.
+Diploma in electrical engineering from the National Technical University of Athens (NTUA), Greece, in 1980, and the M.Sc.E.E. and Ph.D. degrees from Georgia Tech, Atlanta, USA, in 1982 and 1985.

-He has served as associate editor for the IEEE Transactions on Acoustics, Speech & Signal Processing and the Transactions on Pattern Analysis and Machine Intelligence; as editorial board member for the journals Signal Processing, J. Visual Communications, Image Representation, and J. Mathematic Imaging and Vision; and as guest editor for several journals.
-He has served as member of international technical committees, e.g., the IEEE DSP, IMDSP and MMSP committees.
-He has served as general chairman or co-chairman for several international conferences, including the 1992 SPIE Conf. on Visual Communications and Image Processing, the 1996 Int’l Symposium on Mathematical Morphology & Its Applications to Image/Signal Processing, the 2007 IEEE Int’l Workshop on Multimedia Signal Processing and Program CoChair of the 2010 European Conf. on Computer Vision.
-He has also served as member of the Greek National Council for Research and Technology (2005-2009) and the Scientific Council for Mathematics & Information Sciences (2011-present).
+He has served as associate editor for the IEEE Transactions on Acoustics, Speech & Signal Processing, the IEEE Transactions on Pattern Analysis and Machine Intelligence, as well as editorial board member and guest editor for several other journals on signal processing, image analysis and computer vision.
+He has served as a member of the IEEE DSP, IMDSP and MMSP technical committees, the IEEE SPS Education Board, and the Conference Board.
+He has served as general chair or co-chair for several international conferences, including the 1992 SPIE Conf. on Visual Communications & Image Processing; 1996 Int’l Symposium on Mathematical Morphology & Its Applications to Image Processing; 2007 IEEE Int’l Workshop on Multimedia Signal Processing; 2010 European Conf. on Computer Vision (program chair); ECCV-2010 Workshop on Sign, Gesture & Activity; 2011, 2014 and 2018 Dagstuhl Symposia on Shape Analysis; IROS-2015 Workshop on Cognitive Mobility Assistance Robots; general co-chair of EUSIPCO-2017; 2022 IEEE IVMSP Workshop; and general chair of ICASSP-2023.
+He has also served as a member of the Greek National Council for Research and Technology and the Scientific Council for Mathematics & Information Sciences.

-Dr. Maragos' academic work has received several awards, including: a 1987 US NSF Presidential Young Investigator Award in recognition of his academic accomplishments and potential; the 1988 IEEE ASSP Society's Young Author Best Paper Award for his paper “Morphological Filters” (IEEE Trans.
-ASSP, 1987); the 1994 IEEE Signal Processing Society's Senior Best Paper Award for his paper “Energy Separation in Signal Modulations with Application to Speech Analysis” (IEEE Trans.
-SP, 1993); the 1995 IEEE W.R.G.
-Baker Prize Award for the most outstanding original paper in all IEEE publications; the 1996 Pattern Recognition Society's Honorable Mention Award for best paper (“Min-Max Classifiers”, Pattern Recognition, 1995); and the Best paper award from the CVPR-2011 Workshop on Gesture Recognition.
+Dr. Maragos is the recipient or co-recipient of several awards for his academic work, including a 1987-1992 US National Science Foundation’s Presidential Young Investigator Award; the 1988 IEEE ASSP Society’s Young Author Best Paper Award; the 1994 IEEE SPS Senior Best Paper Award; the 1995 IEEE W.R.G.
+Baker Prize Award for the most outstanding original paper in all IEEE publications; the 1996 Pattern Recognition Society’s Honorable Mention Award for best paper; the CVPRW-2011 Gesture Recognition Best Paper Award; the ECCVW-2020 Data Modeling Challenge Winner Award; CVPR-2022 best paper finalist; the PETRA-2023 best paper for novelty award.
 In 1995 he was elected Fellow of the IEEE for his contributions to the theory and application of nonlinear signal processing systems.
 He is the recipient of the 2007 EURASIP Technical Achievements Award for contributions to nonlinear signal processing and systems theory, image processing, and speech processing.
 In 2010 he was elected Fellow of the European Association for Signal Processing (EURASIP) for his research contributions.
+He has been elected IEEE SPS Distinguished Lecturer for 2017-2018.
+Since 2023 he is a Life Fellow of IEEE.